XoRa-Ki/mogi-helper/README.md

 Current plans :
 - Doing a simple algorithm using python
 - Upgrade it so it can be a web app
-- Maybe later trying to convert it in C code (because in need to learn how to use it for my school, yeah)
+- Maybe add other functions later on